gabfstr/Isochrone_vis_app/README.md

 ## Description

 Isochrones delimit lines of equal travel time from an origin.
-They are important to investigate how well connected a location is, and have many applications, from improving transport networks to any location-based optimisation, This project presents a visualization tool that plots isochrones from an origin using a set of user-defined parameters.
+They are important to investigate how well connected a location is and have many applications, from improving transport networks to any location-based optimisation, This project presents a visualization tool that plots isochrones from an origin using a set of user-defined parameters.
 The isochrones are generated using the TravelTime API (https://traveltime.com/).

 ## Usage